 Counsellors also assist teachers with the Health Program.
 Students can choose

-to see the counsellors or they may be referred by parents, teachers and
+to see a student services teacher or they may be referred by parents, teachers and

 administrators.
 Students can be assured that problems or personal concerns will

 be discussed in a caring and confidential atmosphere.

 The student services teacher will assist students in areas of course selection and

 changes, secondary school alternatives, and post-secondary planning.

 Students can explore future job/career possibilities and/or training with the